National Living Wage

-The National Living Wage is an obligatory minimum wage payable to workers in the United Kingdom aged 23 and over which came into effect on 1 April 2016.
-As of 1 April 2025 it is £9.50 per hour and it is set to rise to £10.42 in April 2023.
+The National Living Wage is an obligatory minimum wage payable to workers in the United Kingdom aged 21 and over which came into effect on 1 April 2016.
+As of 1 April 2025 it is £12.21 per hour.
 It was implemented at a significantly higher rate than the national minimum wage rate for workers under 25, and was expected (in 2015) to rise to at least £9 per hour by 2020.
-The consultation document issued by the Low Pay Commission in 2019 indicated that this target would not be met, instead proposing a figure of £8.67 per hour for the over 23 rate.
+The consultation document issued by the Low Pay Commission in 2019 indicated that this target would not be met, instead proposing a figure of £8.67 per hour for the over-23 rate.
+The target figure of £9 per hour was reached in 2022.

 History

-The Chancellor of the Exchequer George Osborne announced what he termed the "National Living Wage" at the end of his budget speech on 8 July 2015, a new national minimum wage rate only for people over the age of 25.
-The National Living Wage is implemented via an amendment to National Minimum Wage Act 1998.
+The then Chancellor of the Exchequer George Osborne announced, at the end of his budget speech on 8 July 2015, a new national minimum wage rate for people over the age of 25, which he termed the "National Living Wage".
+The National Living Wage is implemented via an amendment to the National Minimum Wage Act 1998.

 The National Living Wage was phased in between April 2016 and April 2020, with the aim of reaching 60% of median UK earnings by 2020.
 For over-25 year old employees, the wage began at £7.20 per hour in April 2016 and was projected to rise to at least £9 per hour by April 2020.
 Smaller employers have had their employer National Insurance discounts increased to mitigate the higher costs of the National Living Wage.
 In September 2015 the proposed penalties for employer non-compliance were announced.
 They are double those previously payable for non-compliance with the National Minimum Wage Act 1998 (increased from 100% of arrears owed to 200%), although this is halved if paid within 14 days.
 The maximum penalty remains at £20,000 per worker.
 An additional penalty of disqualification from being a company director for up to 15 years will also be available to the courts.
 The enforcement budget is due to double, and the creation of a dedicated HM Revenue and Customs non-compliance team to pursue criminal prosecutions was announced.

 HM Treasury initially projected that 2.7 million workers would benefit directly.
 Research published by the Resolution Foundation in March 2016 indicated that the introduction of the measure would immediately raise the incomes of those on minimum wage by 10.8%.
-The number of workers affected is expected to be about 4.5 million, forming between 3% and 30% of the workforce in a given area depending on the location.
-The total of workers affected is expected to rise to 6 million in 2020 if a £9-an-hour minimum is established by then.
-It is set to rise again as part of the October 2021 United Kingdom budget.
+The number of workers affected was expected to be about 4.5 million, forming between 3% and 30% of the workforce in a given area depending on the location.
+The total of workers affected was expected to rise to 6 million in 2020 if a £9-an-hour minimum had been established by then.

+In November 2023, Jeremy Hunt announced that all workers over 21 would receive the National Living Wage of £11.44 per hour from April 2024 onwards.